your-highness/normR/README.md

 ### Installation

-To install normR from the working repository, easiest is using devtools:
+To install normR from the release repository, easiest way is to use Bioconductor or devtools:

 ```R
 #install dependencies